Material Handling Fans

 Accessories & Design Consideration

 The main concerns for material handling fan applications are to keep the material and air moving and minimize damage from the abrasive material.
 Without the right blade style and design, the particles can build up, get clogged, or damage the moving machinery, risking costly downtime and creating a fire hazard.
 Duct system design and system volume/pressure requirements will help determine the fan/wheel type, horsepower, and materials of construction.
-Design based on the characteristics of the material:
+The design is based on the specific characteristics of the material.
+Important questions to ask:

 - Is it abrasive?